danionescu0/home-automation/python-server/readme.md

 * location can be any room name
 * communication_code is a touple with communication incomming code and node number
+* last_updated is a timestamp and it denotes the last sensor updated time
 ## communication.py
 * bluetooth connection strings for the devices